Naturopathic Medicine Program Admissions

 Must include a minimum of either two sequential courses in organic chemistry or one course in organic chemistry and one course in biochemistry.
 The chemistry sequence should include an introduction to biological molecules.
 (The standard prerequisite for science-major level organic chemistry is one year of general chemistry.)
 Appropriate lab work required.

 |At least 4 courses

 Must cover concepts in cellular biology and genetics.
 Appropriate lab work required.
 Individual courses in the biological sciences may count if the above competencies are met, i.e., anatomy, physiology, microbiology and botany.

 Course must be algebra-based; calculus-based is also accepted.
 Lab is not required.

 |1 college-level course

 Strongly Recommended Courses

-Though not required for admission, the faculty recommends that students complete biochemistry, anatomy and physiology, and botany coursework in addition to the prerequisite requirements.
+Though not required for admission, the faculty recommends that students complete biochemistry, anatomy and physiology coursework in addition to the prerequisite requirements.
 These courses will substantially enhance students’ ability to master the naturopathic course material.

 Other Suggested Courses

 Biomedical ethics, philosophy of science, medical terminology, public speaking and English composition.